Frequently Asked Questions

 For our Students, Faculty and Staff using screen readers with Orange SUccess, we recommend using the following browser/screen reader combinations for optimal results:

-PC users – the preferred browser is Mozilla Firefox with JAWS version 17.
+PC users – the preferred browser is latest version of Mozilla Firefox with JAWS version 17.

-Mac users – the preferred browser is Safari with Voiceover as the screen reader.
+Mac users – the preferred browser is the latest version of Safari with Voiceover as the screen reader.

 How do I schedule an appointment with my advisor?